 Well, I started thinking about it and I guess that isn’t entirely true.
-I haven’t read a ton of things – only about seven books, total, come to mind – but the ones that I have read have been very helpful, and now I’m going to give you that list in the order that I read them!
+I haven’t read a ton of things, but the ones that I have read have been very impactful, and now I’m going to give you that list in the order that I read them!

 This is a great book for those of you interested in how religion ties into spirituality as well as occultism.
 It covers so many topics throughout history including mystery schools, secret societies, ancient civilizations and so much more.

 While much of it is speculation and conjecture, it’s still littered with facts and you can learn a great deal about each of those topics and I always tell people that, if anything, this book challenged not only everything I thought I knew, but also the WAY I thought about it.
 It gave me the tools I needed to begin breaking down conditioned thinking and faulty belief systems and start looking at the world in a whole new way.